-- 6.3 The membership of these LGCs must include two parents of pupils currently at the academy and one member of staff, with two members of staff (one teaching, one support staff) in a secondary academy.
-These positions must be elected.
-Otherwise, there should be enough members of each LGC to enable it to do an effective job, with a maximum of 9 members in each primary academy and 12 in a secondary academy. - 6.4 LGCs meet four times a year. - 6.5 The Chair and Vice Chair of each LGC are elected by the members of the LGC and approved by the Trust Board on an annual basis.
+- 4.5 The Chair and Vice Chair of each LGC are elected by the members of the LGC, subject to approval by the Trust Board, on an annual basis.
 Other LGC members will be appointed by the LGC themselves, with support from the Head of Education, Primary and Secondary (as appropriate).
-All appointments are approved by the Trust Board.
-With the exception of Diocesan/Foundation representatives who are appointed by the Diocesan Board of Education. - 6.6 LGC members serve up to two four-year terms of office, but may leave their post sooner by providing a written resignation to the LGC clerk.
-LGC members may be asked to leave the LGC by Trustees if they fail to abide by the Code of Conduct, for example, by repeatedly failing to attend meetings or to engage with wider governance activity. - 6.7 The Chair of the LGC may direct or invite attendance at meetings by any individuals who may be deemed to provide helpful input to the content of the meeting. - 6.8 Meetings of the LGC are quorate if one half of the membership of the committee, excluding any vacancies (rounded up to the nearest whole number) are in attendance.
-This also excludes any associate members, (this includes virtual attendance via TEAMS/Zoom etc Where a vote is necessary, each member of the LGC has one vote and the Chair may use a casting vote where a vote is split evenly. - 6.9 The Senior Executive Assistant manages the clerking arrangements for the LGCs.
-The clerk must provide LGC minutes to the chair within 7 days and to the CEO and the Senior Executive Assistant within 14 days of any meeting, the Chair of the LGC may, on occasion also be invited to provide a verbal or written report to the Trust Board, or any of its sub-committees. - 6.10 LGCs also conduct an annual review of their activity and effectiveness and report this to the Trust Board. - 6.11 LGCs are important in the Trust's approach to governance in the following ways.
-They are - 6.11.1 responsible for providing assurance to the Board of Trustees (and to external bodies, such as Ofsted) that the academy's work has been scrutinised with an eye to performance improvement and impact on the local community, and that Trust-wide and statutory policies are being properly followed
+All appointments are approved by the Trust Board, with the exception of Diocesan/Foundation representatives who are appointed by the Diocesan Board of Education. - 4.6 LGC members serve up to two four-year terms of office, but may leave their post sooner by providing a written resignation to the LGC Clerk.
+LGC members may be asked to leave the LGC by Directors if they fail to abide by the Code of Conduct. - 4.7 The Chair of the LGC may direct or invite attendance at meetings by any individuals who may be deemed to provide helpful input to the content of the meeting. - 4.8 Meetings of the LGC are quorate if one half of the membership of the committee, excluding any vacancies (rounded up to the nearest whole number) are in attendance(this includes virtual attendance via TEAMS/Zoom) Where a vote is necessary, each member of the LGC has one vote and the Chair may use a casting vote where a vote is split evenly. - 4.9 The Governance Professional manages the clerking arrangements for the LGCs.
+The clerk must provide LGC minutes to the chair and the Governance Professional within 14 days of the meeting..
+The Chair of the LGC may, on occasion also be invited to provide a verbal or written report to the Trust Board, or any of its committees. - 4.10 LGCs also conduct an annual review of their activity and effectiveness and report this to the Trust Board. - 4.11 LGCs are important in the Trust's approach to governance in the following ways.
+They are - 4.11.1 responsible for providing assurance to the Trust Board (and to external bodies, such as Ofsted) that the academy's work has been scrutinised with an eye to performance improvement and impact on the local community, and that Trustwide and statutory policies are being properly followed - 4.11.2 accountable for the decisions made as part of a panel within the parameters of our policies on complaints, exclusions, admissions appeals and staff disciplinaries - 4.11.3 responsible for engaging with collaborative development or quality assurance activities or supporting the process whereby decisions affecting the academy (such as the appointment of a new Headteacher or an Ofsted inspection) are made - 4.11.4 responsible for ensuring that they have the right membership and balance of skills to do an effective job

-- 6.11.2 accountable for the decisions made as part of a panel within the parameters of our policies on complaints, exclusions, admissions appeals and staff disciplinaries - 6.11.3 responsible for engaging with collaborative development or quality assurance activities or supporting the process whereby decisions affecting the academy (such as the appointment of a new Headteacher or an Ofsted inspection) are made - 6.11.4 responsible for ensuring that they have the right membership and balance of skills to do an effective job - 6.11.5 charged with engaging fully with our communities and championing the Trust and each academy as their 'heartbeat', developing work that will support positive attitudes to learning among future pupils, parents and others and bringing the outside world into the classroom through the use of their own professional networks. - 6.11 It is important to note that local governance must not duplicate the activity of the Trust's executive functions in regard to the performance management of the academy's senior leadership.
-The function of the LGC is to scrutinise rather than to hold to account. - 6.12 Detailed Terms of Reference for LGCs are included in section 3 of this document.
+- 4.11.5 charged with engaging fully with our communities and championing the Trust and each academy as their 'heartbeat', developing work that will support positive attitudes to learning among future pupils, parents and others and bringing the outside world into the classroom through the use of their own professional networks. - 4.12 It is important to note that local governance must not duplicate the activity of the Trust's executive functions in regard to the performance management of the academy's senior leadership.
+The function of the LGC is to scrutinise rather than to hold to account. - 4.13 Detailed Terms of Reference for LGCs are included in section 3 of this document.

-7 The role of the CEO and the executive
+5 The role of the CEO and the ELT